A Surgeon’s Perspective on Clinical Digital Patient Consent

 What are the core benefits of deploying a digital system?

-First and foremost, the move to a digital system results in ‘significant consent process improvements’ that are compliant with mandated standards from the CQC NHS Resolution and Royal Colleges.
+First and foremost, the move to a digital patient software results in ‘significant consent process improvements’ that are compliant with mandated standards from the CQC NHS Resolution and Royal Colleges.
 As Mr. Lake made clear in his professional opinion:

 “Digital consent is revolutionising the consent to surgical procedure treatment process.”